 When my plans for life dissolved around me, I learned to be content right where I was.

-About two months ago all my planning ground to a screeching halt.
+But about two months ago all my planning ground to a screeching halt.
 My husband decided our marriage was over.
-In the end I agree with the decision, but the upheaval of all our plans was a blow to this type-A arranger of things.
+In the end, I agree with the decision, but the upheaval of all our plans was a blow to this type-A arranger of things.

 In the weeks that followed I would tell people about the split and a slew of questions would follow: